forem/forem/README.md

 We expect contributors to abide by our underlying [code of conduct](https://dev.to/code-of-conduct).
 All conversations and discussions on GitHub (issues, pull requests) and across dev.to must be respectful and harrassment-free.

 ### Where to contribute
 When in doubt, ask a [core team member](#core-team)!
-You can mention us in any issues or ask on the [DEV Contributor thread](ADD LINK).
+You can mention us in any issues or ask on the [DEV Contributor thread](https://dev.to/devteam/devto-open-source-helpdiscussion-thread-v0-1l45).
 Any issue with `good first issue` tag is typically a good place to start.

-TODO: update link ^

 **Refactoring** code, e.g. improving the code without modifying the behavior is an area that can probably be done based on intuition and may not require much communication to be merged.